TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

 Executing actions
 ===============

 Now the initiliazation is finished.
-We are ready to execute actions.
+We are ready to execute standing actions.
 First, we let the robot perform the first action, standing up.
 It takes 3 seconds to stand up and keep 5 seconds before any other action.
-The parameter 0.001 is the specified time step (control frequency).
+The parameter 0.001 is the specified time step (control frequency is 1000Hz).
 You may try different arguments to understand the action.

 .. code-block:: c++